blockchain-lab/shared_vision_towards_programmable_economy/README.md

 For this reason central platforms can never be truly generic and universal.
 With a decentralized approach, multiple independent individuals cooperate in some manner to build a single ecosystem and no one entity has control over the entire environment.
 This is the model we envision for the future programmable economy: trust relations are not locked to a single profit-driven entity.

 The cardinal problem is: "who owns trust"?
-We will now further elaborate on why it is hard to craft a public infrastructure for creating trust.
+Creating trust within a public infrastructure has proven to be a hard unsolved problem.

 In May 1962 the vision of a "[time-sharing computer system with many remote stations](http://dl.acm.org/citation.cfm?id=1460847)" was presented, known as The Internet today.